 - Stock up on e-liquid and nic salt, as it may be hard to find your favorite brand and flavors at your destination.

-- On long flights, it can be a good idea to bring a nicotine alternative.
+- On long flights, it can be a good idea to bring a nicotine alternative, such as nicotine pouches.

 If You’re Under 21, You’ll Still Probably Be Okay